Cars · Resale guide

 Essential Checks

-4. Perform a Cold Start Test: Arrange to see the car when it hasn’t been driven for several hours (ideally overnight).
-A hard start, excessive smoke, or unusual noises during a cold start can indicate underlying engine issues.
+- Cold start test — Arrange to see the car when it hasn’t been warmed up.
+A hard start, excessive smoke, or unusual noises point to potential engine issues.

-9. Check All Electricals: Systematically test all power windows, central locking, ORVMs, the infotainment system, reverse camera, headlights, tail lights, and indicators to ensure everything functions correctly.
+- Check all electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all interior/exterior lights.

 Insider Checks

-THE DOOR HINGE SAG TEST (₹3,000-₹10,000 cost if failed): Open each door fully and gently try to lift its outer edge upwards.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
 There should be almost no play or movement.
-Saggy hinges mean heavy use (thousands of open/close cycles) or that the door might have been removed during accident repair.
-If a passenger door sags more than the driver’s door, it’s a strong hint that specific door might have been replaced or heavily used.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If the passenger door sags more than the driver’s door, it was likely replaced or heavily used.
+Ignoring this could lead to ₹5,000-15,000 for hinge repair or door alignment.

-THE TYRE DATE CODE CHECK (₹20,000-₹30,000 cost if missed): Look at the sidewall of each tyre for a 4-digit number enclosed in an oval, like “2523” (which means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different date codes, it implies multiple replacements, suggesting high usage or specific damage.
-Missing this means you’ll soon be shelling out for a new set.
+THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a four-digit number usually enclosed in an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, they are either very old stock or the car is older than claimed.
+If all four tyres have different dates, it means multiple replacements, often due to high usage or punctures.
+This check can reveal ₹20,000-30,000 in immediate tyre replacement costs.

 Common Scams to Watch For (India 2026)

-Kms Rollback (Odometer Tampering): This is one of the most prevalent scams.
-Sellers illegally reset the odometer to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer with service records, inspection reports, and physical wear-and-tear signs like worn pedals, steering wheel, and gear knob.
-An OBD2 scanner can often reveal the true mileage stored in the ECU.
+Kms Rollback: This is perhaps the most common scam.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
+Always cross-check the odometer reading with service history records, the Parivahan app, and look for physical signs like worn pedals, steering wheel, and uneven tyre wear.

-Hidden Accident History: Cars involved in major accidents are cosmetically repaired and sold as “non-accidental.”
-Look for inconsistent panel gaps, paint mismatches, overspray on rubber seals, and check the chassis for signs of repair.
-The paint thickness test with a gauge or magnet (as mentioned above) is a great way to detect repainting.
+Hidden Accident History: Cars with significant accident damage are often cosmetically repaired and sold as “clean.”
+Look for inconsistent panel gaps, paint mismatches, overspray on rubber seals, and check if the chassis number or engine bay shows signs of repair.
+A paint thickness gauge or even a fridge magnet can reveal repainted areas.

-Fake Service Records: Sellers might present forged service books or manipulate digital records to show a clean history.
-Always call the authorized Maruti Suzuki service centre directly with the car’s VIN (Vehicle Identification Number) to verify the service history.
-Look for gaps in service or inconsistencies in dates.
+Fake Service Records: Sellers might present forged service stamps or digital records that have gaps to hide issues or inflated mileage.
+Always cross-check the VIN (Vehicle Identification Number) with the authorized service centre directly via phone call or visit to verify the service history.

-Chassis or Engine Number Tampering: In rare cases, stolen vehicles or heavily damaged cars restored from scrap might have tampered chassis or engine numbers.
-Always verify both numbers match the RC book and cross-reference them with the Parivahan app for any discrepancies.
-If anything looks suspicious, walk away.
+Chassis or Engine Number Tampering: In extreme cases, stolen vehicles or heavily damaged cars are re-registered with tampered chassis or engine numbers.
+Always verify both numbers physically on the car against the RC book and the Parivahan app.
+Any discrepancy is a serious red flag.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Brezza Resale

-Clean the Interior Thoroughly: A professionally cleaned interior makes a huge difference.
-Shampoo the seats, clean the dashboard, vacuum carpets, and remove all personal items.
-A fresh-smelling, spotless cabin creates a great first impression.
+- Clean Interior Thoroughly: Get a professional interior detailing done.
+Shampoo seats, clean the dashboard, and remove all personal items.
+A fresh-smelling, spotless interior makes a huge difference and can add ₹8,000-₹15,000 to the perceived value.

 Final Verdict — Should You Buy or Sell in 2026?